Privacy Policy

 We will not collect additional categories of Personal Information or use the Personal Information we collected for any materially different, unrelated or incompatible purpose without first advising you of such other use.

-We do share (disclose) Personal Information for our business purposes.
+We disclose Personal Information for our business purposes.
 In particular:

-- With third parties when necessary to perform our services, such as processes servers when we conduct litigation.
+• With third parties when necessary to perform our services, such as process servers when we conduct litigation.

 During the preceding 12 months we have disclosed the following categories of Personal Information to some or all of the above parties for our business purposes:

-During the preceding 12 months, we have not sold Personal Information to any party, nor do we intend to sell it in the future.
-We do not sell the personal information of minors under 16 years of age.
+During the preceding 12 months, we have not sold Personal Information, including Sensitive Personal Information, to any party, nor have we shared it for cross-context behavioral advertising; nor do we intend to so sell or share it in the future.

 The Act provides California consumers with specific rights regarding their Personal Information.
 This section describes your rights under the CCPA and explains how you may exercise those rights by submitting a “verifiable consumer request,” as defined below.